ttulka/grunt-aws-lambda-package/README.md

 > A grunt plugin for packaging functions for [AWS Lambda](http://aws.amazon.com/lambda/).

 ## Getting Started
-This plugin requires Grunt `~0.4.5`

 ```shell
 npm install grunt-aws-lambda-package --save-dev
 ```

-Once the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:
+Once the plugin has been installed, it may be enabled inside your Gruntfile:

 ```js
 grunt.loadNpmTasks('grunt-aws-lambda-package');